numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 **Community Bonding Period:** (May 1st - May 28th)

 **Phase 1:** (May 29th - June 23rd)
-    *The focus of this stage will be Matplotlib serialization.*
+    *The focus of this stage will be Matplotlib serialization and how can accomplish it.*
-    How can we serialize a figure to json (or other format)?
+    During this stage, I will focus on the strategy and approach to take in serializing a figure to json (or other format)?
-    When we have this ability, can we return the original matplotlib figure?

 **Phase 2:** (June 26th - July28th)
-    *The focus of this stage will be taking serialized data and rendering it into a PythreeJS widget*
+    *The focus of this stage will be implementing a method in which we can serialize matplotlib figures*
-    How can we take our serialized matplotlib data and render it to a PythreeJS widget?
+    By this stage, I would like to start the implementation of serializing a Matplotlib figure.
+This stage will take up the bulk of the project due to its importance in the project.
+Of all the tasks to be completed by the end of this program, I would like this one to be completed.

 **Phase 3:** (July 24th - August 25th)
     *The focus of the final stage will be serializing data altered in PythreeJS